Boaz-Rensenbrink/scrum/README.md

 I would like to express my interest in the position of question.

-Having my own consultancy company, being the chairman of my homeowners association, serving as a interation coach for refugees I also have a long track record as a agile project coordinator and a senior team lead at Singelfilm and Hocras, that makes me believe I will bring value to your company.

-I have contributed more than 10 years of experience to a variety of industries and helped my previous companies to successfully expand the client databases and maintained strong client relationships while introducing new frameworks that foster collaboration and efficiency.
-I like to practice various ideas in my life and I'm currently highly interested in back-end software development, business infrastructure, agile frameworks and effective education.
-I believe my enthusiasm & creativity will lead me to a great asset within your company and helps the team fundamentally.

-Please take a moment to view my enclosed resume.
+Eversince I succesfully introduced a made to fit agile framework in to Singelfilm and coached the organization and it's members in adapting the new mindset, I like to practise scrum in my daily life and my journey started to take shape.
+Sadly Singelfilm developted and maintained a unrealistic company view and strongly started to enforced this unsustainable vision.
+In combination with a dear family loss and not being able to get the appropriate space within Singelfilm, I decided to go on sabbatical leave and I traveld in Europe, the Middle East & Asia for one year.
+Now my goal was more clear than ever and I tried my luck applying for scrum master roles.
+Surely I found out this was very ambitious and never landed a second interview.
+Not wanting to wait, I openend a freelance company and offered my knowledge & expertice this way.
+Sadly without luck.
+I started to volunteer so I wouldn't alianate in a applying bubble and lose my coaching abilities.

 I would like to have the opportunity to talk to you about my candidacy for the role in question and discuss it over a cup of coffee.